BasementKrew/revelation.io/_posts/2014-08-4-golang-compress.markdown

 }
 ```

-Just like that we are compressing and decompressing files!
+Just like that we are decompressing files!
 Throw that together with the tar and zip example from our [archive](golang-archive.html) article and you can replace a whole slew of command line utilities!
 As always, any thoughts or comments are appreciated.

 [LZW](http://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch)